mathematica-pub/frontend-shared-packages/projects/my-work/src/assets/documentation/about.md

    ```

-5. Quit (ctrl-c) and restart the build (`npm run start:my-work`) from the command line.
-(This needs
-   to be done after modifying the `content.yaml`.)
-You should now see the changes you just made
-   reflected in the left sidebar.
-If you click on the file name, you should your component appear in
+You should now see the the name of your component in the left sidebar directory.
+If you click on the
-   the main space of the app.
+entry name, you should your component appear in the main space of the app.

 ### Bringing data into your component